nextthingco/docs/Gadget-docs/source/includes/_build.md

 Most likely building images locally will be the process you will use the most as you develop and test applications.
 To build an image you need a Dockerfile and supporting files AKA the build's context.
 These files can either be written from scratch or cloned onto a development computer.

 Built images are then deployed to hardware for testing and further iterations.
-To share an image they can be pushed to an online repo which makes them available to be pulled to one or multiple devices at anytime.
+To share an image they can be pushed to an online registry which makes them available to be pulled to one or multiple devices at anytime.

 Follow along and build an image that uses Robert Wolterman's [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) python library to access C.H.I.P.
 Pro Dev Kit's LEDs.